 Advantages associated with Edtech

-Animated lecture videos, Lessons in the form of power points and face to face online counseling provided at the ease of your house at one click make users resort to these platforms.
-All there enterprises use machine-based algorithms that optimize your search results and provide you with the most relevant outcome.
+Animated lectures videos, Lessons in the form of power points and face to face online counseling provided at the ease of your house at one click make users resort to these platforms.
+All these enterprises use machine-based algorithms that optimize your search results and provide you with the most relevant outcome.
 A student struggling around a topic will be caught by these inceptors and the search result will revolve around different modes of teaching on that very topic.

 Flexibility in learning and self-paced course structure is another advantage that keeps people attached to online education.
 A platform like Edx provides courses that are self-paced for students to take their own time to understand and provide regular assessments to supplement video lectures.
 People can schedule their requirements to fit their time plan.
-This pose as a huge opportunity for entrepreneurs to develop their skills and expertise at their own pace.
+This poses a huge opportunity for entrepreneurs to develop their skills and expertise at their own pace.
 Not only this online training is opening windows for students to vouch for hands-on learning, training programs like the one offered by EREDU Training encourage people to gain experience on live projects and the training is done on actual sites.

 Instant feedback and regular checks increase the credibility of the content one is viewing.
 The consumer can post a query/doubt and the instant feedbacks help in bridging the delays in user interaction.
-Online educators even provide student with experts that they can associate themselves with.
-Learning curves, regular performance meters, and evaluation graphs help users to keep a tab on their growth, bringing consistency and improving their learning pattern.
+Online educators even provide students with experts that they can associate themselves with.
+Learning curves, regular performance meters and evaluation graphs help users to keep a tab on their growth, bringing consistency and improving their learning pattern.

 As George Curos said, “Technology cannot replace teachers but technology in the hands of teachers is revolutionary”.
 Combining great minds with artificial intelligence is the face of new-age learning.
-The growth of Edtech in 2020 alone is evidence for a blooming future of Edtech startups and if channelized in the right direction it might be a revolutionary breakthrough in the education system of India.
+The growth of Edtech in 2020 alone is a piece of evidence for a blooming future of Edtech startups and if channelized in the right direction it might be a revolutionary breakthrough in the education system of India.

+Edtech may enjoy a victorious position in the Indian online market for its ability to shorten the educational path and substituting lengthy educational years with short term professional learning that helps professional shorten the trajectory to success.
 So what do you think, with COVID-19 that will stay with us for a while now and with the closing of schools/colleges/institutions, will Edtech be a powerful weapon to still imbibe people with learning and teachings that might have escaped if online education has not dawned upon the Indian society?